Welcome to HARAH

 HARAH was formed in 2005.
 The partnership grew out of the steering group for the Rural Housing Enablers, which had been meeting for 4 years prior to the formation of HARAH .
 Our main aim is to increase the supply of affordable housing in the rural villages of Hampshire, to ensure local people are able to afford to live in the places where they were brought up, work, or have family connections, and in doing so to help strengthen rural communities.

-The members of HARAH are Community Action Hampshire which hosts the Hampshire Rural Housing Enablers (RHEs) the Homes and Communities Agency, Hampshire County Council, the six rural local authorities in Hampshire - Basingstoke and Deane, East Hampshire, Hart, New Forest, Test Valley, Winchester and New Forest National Park Authority.
+The members of HARAH are Action Hampshire which hosts the Hampshire Rural Enablers (RHEs), the Homes and Communities Agency, Hampshire County Council, the six rural local authorities in Hampshire - Basingstoke and Deane, East Hampshire, Hart, New Forest, Test Valley, Winchester, New Forest National Park Authority and South Downs National Park Authority.

-HARAH has selected The Hyde Group as its development partner.
-This means that Hyde develop and manage the affordable homes for HARAH.
-Hyde were selected through a competitive selection process involving a number of registered housing providers.
+HARAH has selected Hampshire Village Homes as its development partner.
+Hampshire Village Homes are a consortium of 5 housing providers working together: Hastoe, English Rural, Winchester Housing Trust, PHA Homes and New Forest Villages Housing Association.
+Partners in Hampshire Village Homes develop and manage the affordable homes for HARAH.
+They were selected through a competitive selection process involving a number of housing providers.

 What do we do?